Impact

 Risk and Exploitability

 The CVSS score of 3.7 indicates a low‑to‑moderate severity.
 The attack vector is Network, with high attack complexity, no prerequisites, and no user interaction required.
-While EPSS data is not available and the vulnerability is not listed in the CISA KEV catalog, the fact that it can be triggered without authentication and across multiple protocols raises the likelihood of exploitation for organizations that expose Java services to the internet.
+The EPSS score of 0.00047 indicates a very low exploitation probability (<1%), and the vulnerability is not listed in the CISA KEV catalog.
+The vulnerability can be triggered without authentication and across multiple protocols, which may still allow exploitation for organizations that expose Java services to the internet.
 If exploited, an attacker can disrupt services, potentially affecting end‑users or downstream systems that rely on the affected Java components.

 OpenCVE Enrichment